Krisk511/Enterprise-Intune-Enrollment-Project/README.md

 A complete solution to migrate 180+ unmanaged devices (Windows &amp; macOS) into Microsoft Intune using automation, compatibility checks, and leadership-focused communications.

 ## Problem
-The client needed to enroll over 2,000 user devices across 11 subsidiaries into Microsoft Intune.
-While most devices were successfully onboarded, more than 180 remained unaccounted for and could not be enrolled remotely.
-The affected users were primarily remote, non-technical, and often unaware of IT compliance requirements.
-Manual enrollment was slow, error-prone, and unsustainable, further complicated by inconsistent leadership buy-in.
+The client needed to migrate over 2,000 user devices across 11 subsidiaries into Microsoft Intune.
+While most were successfully onboarded, 180+ devices were unaccounted for and could not be enrolled remotely.

+### Challenges
+- A remote, non-technical user base, often unaware of IT compliance requirements.
+- Manual enrollment processes that were error-prone, time-consuming, and inconsistent.
+- Limited leadership buy-in across subsidiaries, slowing adoption.
+- Seasonal workload variations that made timing and prioritization critical.

 ## Solution
-- Automated device compatibility scans (PowerShell + Bash).
+To address these issues, a multi-pronged approach was designed:
+1. Device Identification & Pathways
+   - Developed scripts (Windows PowerShell + macOS Bash) to scan compatibility, OS version, and enrollment readiness.
+   - Created clear enrollment pathways for each device type: upgrade, Autopilot, admin-assisted, or replacement.
+2. User Engagement & Surveys
+   - Deployed targeted surveys to collect device details from end users where technical data was missing.
+   - Mapped survey responses against script results to close visibility gaps.
+3. Communication & Scheduling
+   - Built a SharePoint hub site as the central self-service portal with:
-- Enrollment scripts for both Windows & Mac.
+   - Enrollment guides
+   - FAQ and troubleshooting
+   - Integrated Microsoft Bookings so users could schedule IT enrollment sessions without back-and-forth emails.
+   - Published a communications playbook for subsidiary leadership to drive awareness and accountability.
+4. Reporting & Dashboards
-- Built Power BI + JIRA dashboards for real-time enrollment tracking.
+   - Created Power BI and JIRA dashboards with real-time visibility into enrollment progress, broken down by subsidiary and device category.
-- Developed a communication playbook for leadership buy-in and user engagement.
-- Reduced rollout time by 3 months and cut IT workload by 90%.

-## Implementation
-- Scripts (/scripts) with inline documentation.
-- Sample dashboards (/dashboards).
-- Playbooks & comms templates (/docs).
+   - Automated reporting flows using Power Automate + Microsoft Graph API, cutting manual tracking efforts.

 ## Results
-- 200+ devices enrolled securely.
+- 180+ previously unknown devices identified and processed through structured pathways.
-- 90% reduction in support tickets related to enrollment.
+- 90% reduction in enrollment-related support tickets, freeing IT staff for higher-priority work.
-- Cross-department adoption of automation for future IT projects.
+- Cut rollout time by 3 months, thanks to automation and self-service.
+- Leadership adoption improved significantly due to clear reporting and scheduled sessions, ensuring sustained compliance.200+ devices enrolled securely.

 ## Lessons Learned
+- Leadership alignment was just as critical as technical execution.
+- Mobile-first, simplified training content drove adoption in a younger, non-technical workforce.
-- Leadership buy-in was just as critical as technical execution.
+- Embedding self-service tools (SharePoint, Bookings) reduced friction and scaled IT’s impacLeadership buy-in was just as critical as technical execution.
-- Training materials must be mobile-first for younger workforce adoption.